techidaily/site-facebook/source/_posts/a-complete-archive-of-your-facebook-journey.md

 ![Facebook data download preferences ads](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/06/Facebook-data-download-preferences-ads.png)

- Instead, you'll need to find the list titled "Interest Categories" in the Ad Preferences section of your Facebook settings to see[what Facebook thinks it knows about you](https://www.makeuseof.com/tag/what-facebook-knows-about-you/) .
+ Instead, you'll need to find the list titled "Interest Categories" in the Ad Preferences section of your Facebook settings to see [what Facebook thinks it knows about you](https://www.makeuseof.com/tag/what-facebook-knows-about-you/) .
 This is inferred data—descriptors used to categorize you based on all manner of interactions with Facebook services.

  Other categories may seem oddly empty, depending on which permissions you have enabled and whether you allow location tracking in the background, for example.